-Judge Aquilina is the perfect heroine for this moment in the #metoo movement
+Judge Aquilina is the perfect heroine for this moment in the #MeToo movement

 The sexual molestation case against former Olympic gymnastics doctor Larry Nassar came to a dramatic close today when Judge Rosemarie Aquilina sentenced him to 40 to 175 years in prison for molesting hundreds of young girls in his care.

 The trial itself could be viewed as a microcosm for what’s going on in society.
 In an extraordinary move, Judge Aquilina opened the courtroom to any victim of Nassar’s to share their story.
-What followed was an outpouring of heart-breaking and powerful statements from 156 of his accusers, including some of the most famous names in gymnastics from the 2012 Olympics team.
+What followed was an outpouring of heartbreaking and powerful statements from 156 of his accusers, including some of the most famous names in gymnastics from the 2012 Olympics team.

 After allowing each young woman to speak, Judge Aquilina offered words of encouragement.
 To Rachael Denhollander, the first woman to come forward against Nassar, she said: “You started the tidal wave.
 You made all of this happen.
 You made all of these voices matter.
 Your sister survivors and I thank you.
 You are the bravest person I have ever had in my courtroom.”